Amonsiba/EE282/homework4.md

 Contiguity plot<br>
 ![image](https://i.ibb.co/VWqfTJz/contiguityplot1.png)

+The contiguity plot shows 3 lines: blue = my contig assembly, red = FlyBase contig assembly and green = FlyBase scaffold assembly.
+This graph demonstrates that my contig assembly is not as high of quality as the FlyBase verison, because it does not grow as fast as the other two.
+Additionally, the FlyBase contig and scaffold assemblies are similar as to be expected.

 **3. Calculate BUSCO score of both assemblies and compare them.**
 >
 >BUSCO code for Flybase genome assembly <br>